This Post: Best tips to prep and succeed at your next blogging conference or networking event.

 Blogging Conference Packing List

 The print my free packing list and use it as your packing guide.
-Not everything is going to apply, and not everybody travels with the same amount of stuff.
+Of course, not everything will apply, and not everybody travels with the same amount of stuff.

 I know other bloggers who can pack everything in carry-on and still look presentable and put together throughout the conference.
 I admire that, but that’s not me.
-Go through the list, cross out what does apply to you and then check everything you’ll need for your trip.
+So go through the list, cross out what does apply to you and then check everything you’ll need for your trip.

 Blogging Conference Outfit Planner